-- 31.2.7.4 The NYISO will apply the criteria in this Section 31.2.7.4 for determining the cutoff date for a determination that a market-based solution will not be available to meet a Reliability Need on a timely basis. - 31.2.7.4.1 In the first instance, the NYISO shall employ its procedures for monitoring the viability of a market-based solution to determine when it may no longer be viable.
-Under the conditions where a market-based solution is proceeding after the date on which the NYISO would otherwise have invoked a regulated backstop solution, it becomes even more critical for the NYISO to conduct a continued analysis of the viability of such market-based solutions. - 31.2.7.4.2 The developer of such a market-based solution shall submit updated information to the NYISO twice during each CRPP cycle, first during the input phase of the RNA, and again during the solutions phase during the period allowed for the solicitation for market-based and regulated backstop solutions.
-If no solutions are requested in a particular year, then the second update will be provided during the Effective Date: 6/30/2010 Docket #: ER10-1657-000 Page 25

-NYISO's analysis of whether existing solutions continue to meet identified reliability needs.
-The updated information of the project status shall include: status of final permits, status of major equipment, current status of construction_schedule, estimated in-service date, any potential impediments to completion by the reliability need date, and any other information requested by the NYISO.
+- 31.2.7.4 The ISO will apply the criteria in this Section 31.2.7.4 for determining the cutoff date for a determination that a market-based solution will not be available to meet a Reliability Need on a timely basis. - 31.2.7.4.1 In the first instance, the ISO shall employ its procedures for monitoring the viability of a market-based solution to determine when it may no longer be viable.
+Under the conditions where a market-based solution is proceeding after the Trigger Date for the relevant regulated backstop solution, it becomes even more critical for the ISO to conduct a continued analysis of the viability of such market-based solutions. - 31.2.7.4.2 The Developer of such a market-based solution shall submit updated information to the ISO twice during each Reliability Planning Process cycle, first during the input phase of the RNA, and again during the solutions phase during the period allowed for the solicitation for market-based and regulated backstop solutions.
+If no solutions are requested in a particular year, then the second update will be provided during the ISO's analysis of whether existing solutions continue to meet identified Reliability Needs.
+The updated information of the project status shall include: status of final permits, status of major equipment, current status of construction\schedule, estimated in-service date, any potential impediments to completion by the Target Year, and any other information requested by the ISO.

-- 31.2.7.4.3 The developer shall immediately report to the NYISO when it has any indication of a material change in the project status or that the project in-service date may slip beyond the Reliability Need date.
-A material change shall include, but not be limited to, a change in the financial viability of the developer, a change in siting status, or a change in a major element of the project development. - 31.2.7.4.4 Based upon the above information, the NYISO will perform an independent review of the development status of the market-based solution to determine that it remains viable to meet the identified reliability need in a timely manner.
-If the NYISO, at any time, learns of a material change in the project status of a market-based solution, it may, at that time, make a determination as to the continued viability of such project. - 31.2.7.4.5 The NYISO, prior to making a determination about the viability of a specific proposed solution, will communicate its intended determination to the project sponsor along with the basis for its intended determination.
-The NYISO shall provide sponsor a reasonable period (not more than 2 weeks) to respond to the NYISO's intended determination, including an opportunity to provide additional information to the NYISO to support the continued viability of the proposed solution. - 31.2.7.4.6 If the NYISO determines that a market-based solution that is needed to meet an identified Reliability Need is no longer viable, it will request the Responsible
+- 31.2.7.4.3 The Developer shall immediately report to the ISO when it has any indication of a material change in the project status or that the project in-service date may slip beyond the Target Year.
+A material change shall include, but not be limited to, a change in the financial viability of the Developer, a change in siting status, or a change in a major element of the project development. - 31.2.7.4.4 Based upon the above information, the ISO will perform an independent review of the development status of the market-based solution to determine whether it remains viable to meet the identified Reliability Need in a timely manner.
+If the ISO, at any time, learns of a material change in the project status of a market-based solution, it may, at that time, make a determination as to the continued viability of such project. - 31.2.7.4.5 The ISO, prior to making a determination about the viability of a specific proposed solution, will communicate its intended determination to the project Developer along with the basis for its intended determination.
+The ISO shall provide the Developer a reasonable period (not more than 2 weeks) to respond to the ISO's intended determination, including an opportunity to provide additional information to the ISO to support the continued viability of the proposed solution. - 31.2.7.4.6 If the ISO determines that a market-based solution that is needed to meet an identified Reliability Need is no longer viable, it will request that the